 Dynamic Host Configuration Protocol (DHCP) The CMC retrieves IP configuration (IP address, mask, and gateway) automatically from a DHCP server on your network.
-The CMC will be assigned a unique IP address allotted over your network.
+The CMC is assigned a unique IP address allotted over your network.
 If you have selected the DHCP option, press the center button.
-The Configure iDRAC? screen appears; go to step 10.

-Static

-You manually enter the IP address, gateway, and subnet mask in the screens immediately following.

-If you have selected the Static option, press the center button to continue to the next CMC Network Settings screen, then:

-- a Set the Static IP Address by using the right or left arrow keys to move between positions, and the up and down arrow keys to select a number for each position.
-When you have finished setting the Static IP Address, press the center button to continue. - b Set the subnet mask, and then press the center button. - c Set the gateway, and then press the center button.
+The Configure iDRAC ? screen appears; go to step 10.
+Static You manually enter the IP address, gateway, and subnet mask in the screens immediately following.
+If you have selected the Static option, press the center button to continue to the next CMC Network Settings screen, then: a Set the Static IP Address by using the right or left arrow keys to move between positions, and the up and down arrow keys to select a number for each position.
+When you have finished setting the Static IP Address, press the center button to continue. b Set the subnet mask, and then press the center button. c Set the gateway, and then press the center button.
 The Network Summary screen displays.
 The Network Summary screen lists the Static IP Address, Subnet Mask, and Gateway settings you entered.
-Review the settings for accuracy.
+Check the settings for accuracy.
 To correct a setting, navigate to the left arrow button then press the center key to return to the screen for that setting.
-After making a correction, press the center button.

-d When you have confirmed the accuracy of the settings you entered, press the center button.
+After making a correction, press the center button. d When you have confirmed the accuracy of the settings you entered, press the center button.
 The Register DNS? screen appears.

+NOTE: If the Dynamic Host Configuration Protocol (DHCP) mode is selected for CMC IP configuration, then DNS registration is also enabled by default.